United Overseas Bank: History

 In 2002, UOB started expanding into the Chinese market by opening a new full-service branch office in Shanghai and upgrading of its Beijing office to a full-service branch.

 On 16 January 2019, UOB was listed in the Bloomberg Gender-Equality Index (GEI) for the first time in recognition of gender equality.

-On 14 January 2022, UOB purchased Citigroup's consumer banking franchise in Indonesia, Malaysia, Thailand and Vietnam for about S$5 billion.
+On 14 January 2022, UOB purchased Citigroup's consumer banking franchises in Indonesia, Malaysia, Thailand and Vietnam for about S$5 billion.

 Shareholders

 The ten largest shareholders as of 1 March 2017 are: